Is Bankruptcy the Answer?

 - Credit counseling

-- Defending an action brought on a debt
+- Defending an action brought on by a debt that is disputed

-Negotiation may involve discussions between the debtor and a creditor whereby the creditor agrees to terms different from those originally agreed to with the debtor.
-As a result of negotiation, the debtor may receive an extension of time in which to pay the debt, a reduction in the amount of the debt, or a combination of the two.
-Negotiation might also involve transferring previously pledged collateral, such as a house or a car, to the creditor instead of foreclosure, thereby avoiding a money judgment against the debtor for the amount by which the debt exceeds the value of the collateral.
+Negotiation may result in the creditor agreeing to terms different from those originally agreed to with the debtor.
+Results may include an extension of time in which to pay the debt, a reduction in the amount of the debt or a combination of the two.
+Negotiation might also involve transferring previously pledged collateral, such as a house or a car, to the creditor instead of foreclosure.
+The avoidance of further litigation costs is a benefit to surrendering property securing the debt.

-A Consolidation Loan allows a debtor to obtain one loan large enough to pay off all debts.
-The monthly payment on the consolidated loan is ordinarily less than the total of the monthly payments on the many small debts.
-The consolidation loan may allow the debtor to pay the debt over a longer period of time although the interest rate may be higher than the rates of the smaller loans.
+A consolidation loan allows a debtor to obtain one loan large enough to pay off all debts.
+The consolidation loan may allow the debtor to pay the debt over a longer period of time.
+The interest rate negotiated can be more advantageous than multiple smaller loans.

-Defending a state court action requires the debtor to appear and defend if sued on a debt.
-The debtor may choose this option only if the debtor has defenses to the claim.
-However, a defendant has the right to make a creditor present evidence to a judge in order to win its case, even if the debtor has no technical defenses to the action. (i.e. the merchandise was defective or the charges are excessive).
+Defending a state court action requires the debtor to appear and defend if sued on a debt, providing evidence of all defenses to the claim.
+Debtors/defendants have the right to make a creditor present evidence to a judge in order to win its case, even if the debtor has no technical defenses to the action (i.e., the merchandise was defective or the charges are excessive).

 Q: What are the bankruptcy alternatives?

-A: If the debtor decides to file for bankruptcy, the debtor must decide:
+A: If the debtor decides to file for bankruptcy, the debtor must determine eligibility and decide:

-Consumer debtors normally file under Chapters 7 or 13 of the Bankruptcy Code.
-The 2005 amendments to the Bankruptcy Code stiffened the requirements for a consumer to file under Chapter 7, imposing a “means test” which requires careful scrutiny of a debtor’s income and precludes Chapter 7 filing by anyone with more than a benchmark level of income, including whether the debtor’s current monthly income multiplied by 12 is equal to or greater than the annual median family income in the debtor’s home state for the same size family.
+The 2005 amendments to the Bankruptcy Code added requirements for consumers in chapters 7 and 13, requiring a “means test.”
+The means test requires careful scrutiny of a debtor’s income and a benchmark level of income, including whether the debtor’s current monthly income multiplied by 12 is equal to or greater than the annual median family income in the debtor’s home state for the same size family.
+Some bankruptcy cases are filed to allow a debtor to reorganize and establish a plan to repay creditors, while other cases involve liquidation of the debtor’s nonexempt property.
 To determine the median family income for each state, go to www.usdoj.gov/ust/eo/bapcpa/meanstesting.htm.
+Circumstances may be provided to overcome the presumption of abuse in Chapter 7 cases.

 Q: Who can be a debtor under the Bankruptcy Code?

-A: A person (which by definition includes an individual, partnership and corporation) that resides in the United States or has a residence, a place of business or property in the United States may be a debtor under the Bankruptcy Code.
+A: A person (which by definition includes an individual, partnership and corporation) who resides in the United States or has a residence, place of business or property in the United States may be a debtor under the Bankruptcy Code.
+You can choose the kind of bankruptcy that best meets your needs and determine if you are qualified.

 Q: Who can file under Chapter 11 of the Bankruptcy Code?